Site icon Discover Ninh Binh

 Although Vietnam is a multi-ethnic country with many varied cultures and practices in each area, all ethnic groups in Vietnam have one holiday to celebrate together – the Lunar New Year.
 Also known as Tết, the holiday is a much loved a festival that the whole nation excitedly welcomes.

 Unlike the New Year Celebrations in Western nations, the Lunar New Year in Vietnam is more akin to Christmas.
 It is a time for gifts and feasts, for family reunions and blessings for the coming year.
-Most businesses and official offices will close down for the period while transport and accommodation services are often booked months in advance.
-Unless you are staying with a family, Tet can can be a difficult time to travel for visitors and locals alike.
+Most businesses and official offices close down for the period, while travelers often book transport and accommodation services months in advance.

 Lunar Calendar